 The Stellar Program, is an initiative funded by the Commonwealth Government's Higher Education Participation and Partnerships Program (HEPPP) to improve the participation rates of students from communities under-represented in higher education.

 Stellar, developed by the Clarence Valley Industry and Education Forum (CVIEF), works through a whole-of-community approach to support students to reach their goals.
 Stellar provides information and support to students, families, carers, school staff and community groups necessary for young people to aspire to university.

 Southern Cross University currently exceeds the sector average for the participation rates of students from low socio-economic, regional, rural, remote and Aboriginal and Torres Strait Island backgrounds.
 In order to maintain this level of participation and, in particular to increase the number of Aboriginal and Torres Strait Islander school leavers and adults entering university, we will provide a diverse range of alternative entry pathways and access arrangements.
 Support is offered via Strengthening Participation Scholarships.

 Support and Success

 Southern Cross University works to enhance and enrich student transition to and engagement with university learning and study for its diverse student body.
 We aim for a growing number of students successfully completing their studies.

-The UniMentor program connects new students with a second or third year mentor studying the same (or similar) course.
+The UniMentor program connects new undergraduate students with a senior student year mentor who is studying the same (or a similar) course.
 UniMentors are in touch with the academic and social challenges of university life, as they've been through it themselves.